mainSpi/java-trojan/readme.md

 # Java Trojan
-Fully Java powered trojan.
+Fully Java-powered trojan.
 Monitoring and communication software.

 ## Disclaimer
 This project is for education purposes **ONLY**.
 If you are looking for spyware software, this is not it.
 Any other non-education use is disapproved.